Learn English Free

 Nowadays British coins, apart from the two pound coin, picture parts of the Royal Coat of Arms, if you put them all together it shows the complete picture as represented on the one pound coin.

 The two pound coin bears a concentric design symbolically representing technological development from the Iron Age, through the Industrial Revolution and the Electronic Age to the Internet,

 Bank of England - The powers that be.
-They set the UK's interest rates to keep inflation low, issues banknotes and work to maintain a stable financial system.
+The Bank of England sets the UK's interest rates to keep inflation low, issues banknotes, and works to maintain a stable financial system.